10up/gutenberg-best-practices/reference/04-Patterns/synced-pattern-overrides.md

 Editors now have the capability to maintain a Synced Pattern while being able to edit the content of the block on an individual basis.
 In other words, we can keep the look and feel of our component in sync across the site, while being able to alter the text, links, or even images used within on a per use basis.

-It should be noted that only a handful of core blocks allow for this, and custom block support does not currently exist.
-As of WordPress 6.6, the following blocks are enabled with the supported attributes listed after each one.
+Out of the box the following core blocks support pattern overrides:

 | Supported Blocks | Supported Attributes |
 | ---------------- | ---------------------|